Meet Raven

 (she/her): Assoc.
 Professional Clinical Counselor, Registered Art Therapist

-Queer-Affirming Therapy That Meets You Where You Are
+Queer Art Therapy That Meets You Where Words Fall Short

 Authenticity to Art Therapy